wacncontent/CustomizeTool/addCommentOutput/includes/app-service-mobile-migrate-vs-upgrade.md

-There are two options for moving from Mobile Services to Azure Websites: migration or upgrade.
-Either option will give you access to all of the hosting capabilities of Azure Websites:
+There are two options for moving from Mobile Services to App Service: migration or upgrade.
+Either option will give you access to all of the hosting capabilities of App Service:

 - *Migrating* a service just changes the underlying environment that hosts your mobile backend.
 It requires **no code changes** to either the mobile client or the mobile server project.
 If you use the automated migration option, this preserves your **service.azure-mobile.cn** URL.